appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-app-store-setup/configure-ent-profile.md

 ### Other Actions

 If you want to share the link to a specific version without sending an email, you can select the **Share** menu from the actions.
-You can also download and delete versions from the list by selecting corresponding menus.
+You can also download and delete versions from the list by selecting the corresponding menus.

 :::caution